WANT TO SAVE THIS RECIPE?

 - Portion noodles into bowls and top with crumbled tofu.
 Garnish with pickled cucumber, chopped peanuts, and cilantro.
 Serve immediately.

-The noodles come together fairly quickly so let's start with the item that takes the longest, the pickled cucumbers.
+The noodles come together fairly quickly, so let's start with the item that takes the longest, the pickled cucumbers.
 Combine boiling water with rice vinegar, sugar, and salt, stirring until the sugar dissolves.
-I always use boiling water to speed up the process.

 Next, make the crumbled tofu.
-To get the best texture, use extra firm tofu if possible.
+To get the best texture, use extra-firm tofu if possible.
 Drain the tofu and wrap it in paper towels.
-Place a weight on top of the tofu, like a small pyrex container, and let it sit for 10 minutes.
+Place a weight on top of the tofu, like a small Pyrex container, and let it sit for 10 minutes.
 You want to drain as much of the water as possible.

 Then, crumble the protein into small chunks so that it almost looks like ground meat (the operative word being "almost").